-All operations were classified as continuing in 2022/2023 and there were no acquisitions or discontinuations of service (or transfers under machinery of government arrangements) during the financial year.
+All operations were classified as continuing in 2022/2023 and there were no acquisitions or discontinuations of service during the financial year.
+In 2023/2024, all operations were transferred to the Parent (Blaenau Gwent County Borough Council) on a going concern basis.